 3. Roles of Parties in the Project

-The work of a Project and its administration are conducted by parties who voluntarily contribute in one or more of the following defined roles: Participant, Contributor, Maintainer, Project Governing Board (PGB), Technical Steering Committee (TSC), and Chair.
+The work of a Project and its administration are conducted by parties who voluntarily contribute in one or more of the following defined roles: Contributor, Maintainer, Project Governing Board (PGB), Technical Steering Committee (TSC), and Chair.
 A detailed and definitive description of those roles follows in Sections 4, 5 and 6 below.
 A table summarizing those roles can be found in the OASIS Committee Operations Process.

-4. Participants and Contributors
+4. Contributors

-4.1 Any person (whether or not an OASIS member) may participate in a Project (a Participant) by providing comments or bug reports to a Project Repository, subject to the licensing rules in Sections 13, 14 and 15 below.
-The Project may but is not required to maintain a formal list of all Participants, aside from any records automatically created by interactions with the Project Repositories and any other official Project Tools (as defined in Section 7).
+4.1 Any person (whether or not an OASIS member) may participate in a Project as a Contributor by providing comments or bug reports to a Project Repository, subject to the licensing rules in Sections 13, 14 and 15 below.

-4.2 Any person (whether or not an OASIS member) may agree to a Contributor License Agreement (CLA), as provided in the licensing rules below, as a prerequisite for acceptance of their pull request and thereby become a Contributor.
-The Project Governing Board or Maintainers shall only act on pull requests or other substantive contributions made by project Contributors.
+4.2 Any person (whether or not an OASIS member) may agree to a Contributor License Agreement (CLA), as provided in the licensing rules below, as a prerequisite for acceptance of their pull requests or other substantive contributions.
+The Project Governing Board and Maintainers shall only act on pull requests or other substantive contributions made by project Contributors who are listed in the OASIS system as having agreed to the CLA.
 The Project shall maintain a record of all Contributors who have made contributions to a Project.

 5. Project Governing Board and Project Sponsors

-5.1 The Project will be governed by its Project Governing Board (or PGB), which is composed of one voting member from each organizational Project Sponsor.
+5.1 Overall guidance for the Project is provided by its Project Governing Board (or PGB).
+The PGB is composed of one voting member from each Project Sponsor and at least one one voting at-large expert representatives from the community of contributors, elected or appointed by the Technical Steering Committee (TSC) .
+The PGB may create additional PGB member seats for expert representatives to be elected by the TSC or appointed by the PGB.

 A list of PGB members shall be maintained and posted at the general information web page designated by OASIS for the Project.
 Certain actions taken by the PGB require affirmative action by Project Approval Minimum Membership, as defined below.

-5.2 A Project Sponsor for an Open Project is an organization or entity who has:
+5.2 PGB members must: :

-(a) signed and submitted a CLA as an entity
+(a) have signed and submitted an entity CLA as an entity or, in the case of an unaffiliated individual, an individual CLA; and

-(b) have notified the Open Project Administrator that it wishes to contribute to that Open Project, and

-(c) paid the dues for its class of sponsor membership for that Open Project or otherwise qualified for that class, as established by a resolution of the OASIS Board of Directors,

-5.3 Project Approval Minimum Membership, where it explicitly is required for the PGB's approval of an action under these rules, means at least two Project Sponsors.
+(b) either (i) represent an organization that has paid the appropriate Backer dues for that Open Project or (ii) has been appointed or elected as an expert representative as provided above.5.3 Project Approval Minimum Membership, where it explicitly is required for the PGB's approval of an action under these rules, means at least two Project Sponsors.

 5.4 The PGB shall: